elijaa/phpmemcachedadmin/README.md

 ## Configuration

-1Create the file `/.config.php` and put your configuration there:
+1. Create the file `/.config.php` and put your configuration there:
    1. For a locally installed MemcacheD server:

     ```php